-- 1. When the loan/financing repayment of the impaired borrower/customer has improved with the principal or interest/profit or both, of its facilities with RHB Investment Bank Group being past due less than 90 days or 3 months. - 2.
-Where the borrower/customer exhibits weakness(es) that render it to be classified as impaired, even though the loan/financing is past-due less than 90 days or 3 months, such borrowers may be reclassified as non-impaired status when these weaknesses have been subsequently addressed or resolved. - 3.
-Where the borrower/customer has been individually assessed as impaired due to either any one MSTs, both AST 1 and AST 4, or any three ASTs and above, the borrower/customer may be reclassified as non-impaired status when these triggers have since been addressed and resolved totally, or with only one AST remaining. - 4.
+- When the loan/financing repayment of the impaired borrower/customer has improved with the principal or interest/profit or both, of its facilities with RHB Investment Bank Group being past due less than 90 days or 3 months. - Where the borrower/customer exhibits weakness(es) that render it to be classified as impaired, even though the loan/financing is past-due less than 90 days or 3 months, such borrowers may be reclassified as non-impaired status when these weaknesses have been subsequently addressed or resolved. - 3.
+Where the borrower/customer has been individually assessed as impaired due to either any one MSTs, both AST 1 and AST 4, or any three and above, the borrower/customer may be reclassified as non-impaired status when these triggers have since been addressed and resolved. - 4.
 When the borrower's share margin account no longer meet the impairment criteria above.